basecamp/kamal-site/docs/configuration/roles.md

 ## [Simple role configuration](#simple-role-configuration)

-This can be a list of hosts, if you don't need custom configuration for the role.
+This can be a list of hosts if you don't need custom configuration for the role.

 You can set tags on the hosts for custom env variables (see [Environment variables](../environment-variables)):